Keio University

 Specialization / Sociology, Theater Studies

 《A-Brut》 This project manufactures T-shirts printed with art by people with disabilities, sells them online, and donates the profits.
-Keio students handle the entire process, from negotiations with the individuals with disabilities to manufacturing, sales, and advertising.
+Keio students handle the entire process, from negotiating with the individuals with disabilities to manufacturing, sales, and advertising.

 *Affiliations and titles are as of the time of publication.